arvindd/.emacs.d/README.md

 Diary is bound to `c-c d` - again, done in `keybindings.el`.
 Diary file is searched in the same directory as your plans: on default, the file ~/.plans/diary is used.
 This location can be changed in `init.el`.
 The first time diary is used, this file needs to be created.

 # Other files and directories
 `extensions` - Where you can drop other extensions you want.
 The file `loadext.el` is for adding all the auto-load statements for loading the dropped extensions.
+It also loads the color-theme.

 `mycode` - Any custom code you have developed yourself can get in here.